 The Law Faculty Groningen does not require an official English language test yet of students who come to Groningen as part of either an Erasmus+ or a bilateral agreement with their home university.
 These students do need to provide confirmation from their home institution/coordinator that they have at least proficiency level B2 (for bachelor courses) or C1 (for master courses).

-The Faculty of Law-Groningen wants to emphasize that a level of English similar to B2 is the very minimum requirement if students want to successfully follow (bachelor) law courses and pass exams.
+The Faculty of Law-Groningen wants to emphasise that a level of English similar to B2 is the very minimum requirement if students want to successfully follow (bachelor) law courses and pass exams.
 With B2 level, students can take more general (and larger) Bachelor level law classes.
-For master courses the Faculty at all times requires students to have C1 proficiency level.
+For master courses the Faculty at all times requires students to have a C1 proficiency level.
 Also courses which are smaller and need more active participation or discussion absolutely require C1 level.

 Native speakers are exempt from this requirement.

 ICM (International Credit Mobility) students: Students coming to Groningen as part of the ICM scheme must prove their English proficiency level to be at C1.
 Such proof can be sent in the form of the following test scores*: CEFR score C1, TOEFL score 92, IELTS score 6.5, a Cambridge Certificate of Advanced English, and/or a Cambridge Certificate of Proficiency in English.